Photo by Montana Pritchard

-Add the human element — a good mechanic and a superintendent and staff who can act intuitively — and a golf course has an excellent chance to survive even the worst blitz of summer heat and humidity, and even the shade from an overload of corporate tents at a major tournament.
+Add the human element — a good mechanic and a superintendent and staff who can act intuitively — and a golf course has an excellent chance of surviving even the worst blitz of summer heat and humidity, and even the shade from an overload of corporate tents at a major tournament.

-For colleagues in this annual struggle, superintendents with bentgrass greens from Massachusetts to Ohio and Texas share their tips ranging from cultural to mechanical.
+For their peers also in this annual struggle, three superintendents with bentgrass greens, from Massachusetts to Ohio to Texas, offer the following tips that range from cultural to mechanical.

 “The biggest thing at all times is water management,” says Latshaw, director of grounds operations at Muirfield Village in Dublin, Ohio, for the past 11 years, a period that followed seven years at Merion and five at Oak Hill Country Club in Rochester, N.Y.